-He was most formerly Executive Chairman of TouchTunes Interactive Networks; the world’s largest out of home interactive digital entertainment network, spanning over 170,000 locations.
+He was most formerly Executive Chairman of TouchTunes Interactive Networks (Octave Group); the world’s largest out of home interactive digital entertainment network, spanning over 170,000 locations.
 During his tenure, Goldstuck transformed TouchTunes from a money losing, in-venue music business, into a digital media powerhouse.
-He was the architect of the modernized American jukebox further integrating social networking into all TouchTunes products.
+He was the architect of the modernized American jukebox further integrating social networking into all TouchTunes products, and developed both award winning digital jukeboxes the Virtuo and Angelina.

-He is an active board member of the City of Hope Children’s Hospital Foundation, Chairman of the Bahamas Youth Foundation and Vice Chair of the Entertainment, Media & Communications Division of the UJA Federation.
+He is a board member of the City of Hope Children’s Hospital Foundation, Chairman of the Bahamas Music Foundation and Vice Chair of the Entertainment, Media & Communications Division of the UJA Federation.

 Current Board Affiliations